samnied/Solar-Tracker/README.md

 * The PCBs are manufacutred by [JLCPCB](https://jlcpcb.com/)
 * All the wooden parts are made of laser cutted 3mm MDF
 * The SolarTracker supports OTA(over the air updates), however it is still in experimental state at the moment
+* The code running on the ESP32 is closed source, this may change in the future

 <!-- BBC MICROBIT -->
 ## BBC Micro:bit